 The portalcasting

-We leverage a software container to enable reproducibility of the predictions repository.
+We leverage a Docker container to enable reproducibility of the Portal forecasting.
 Presently, we use a Docker image of the software environment to create a container for running the code.
 The image is automatically rebuilt when there is a new portalcasting

 release, tagged with both the latest